Skip to content

 use_class_dict bool

-If True, read class weights for the loss from the class_dict file.
+If True, read class weights for the loss from a class dictionary.

 False